Seed Savers Exchange Memberships

 • Special discounts on seeds, books, t-shirts and more from our catalog, website and visitors center

 • Connect with over 13,000 members to participate in our Seed Exchange – listings available online and in print – to ask questions, exchange histories, and swap seeds.
 Not ready to share your seeds yet?
-No problem, you can still participate. *Members joining after March are eligible to receive the 2016 Yearbook, but can always view current listings at exchange.seedsavers.org
+No problem, you can still participate.
+View current listings at exchange.seedsavers.org

 • Access The Heritage Farm Companion, the award-winning quarterly publication (and its archives) on your computer, tablet or phone